Finleap/engineering.finleap.com/content/posts/2020-02-27-eks-fargate-terraform.md

 - `kubernetes.io/cluster/{clustername}: shared` tag needs to be added to all subnets that the cluster should be able to use
 - `kubernetes.io/role/elb: 1` tag needs to be added to the public subnets so that Kubernetes knows to use only these subnets for public loadbalancers
-- `kubernetes.io/role/internal-elb: 1` tag needs to be added to the private subnets, so that Kubernetes knows to use these subnets for internal loadbalancers (actually not part of this example)
+- `kubernetes.io/role/internal-elb: 1` tag needs to be added to the private subnets, so that Kubernetes knows to use these subnets for internal loadbalancers

 You can read more about the Cluster VPC requirements [here](https://docs.aws.amazon.com/eks/latest/userguide/network_reqs.html), the full Terraform definition of the VPC can be found [here](https://github.com/Finleap/tf-eks-fargate-tmpl/blob/master/vpc/main.tf).